pdkaizer/pdkaizer/README.md

 ### Hi there 👋

-I'm a product designer and design technologist with a passion for user focused digital products that are highly functional and beautifully designed.
+I'm a product designer and design technologist with a passion for user-focused digital products that are highly functional and beautifully designed.

-I am a Senior Product Designer for [Booz | Allen | Hamilton](http://www.boozallen.com/) where I am doing design work for the [USPS](https://www.usps.com/).
+I am a Senior Product Designer for [Booz | Allen | Hamilton](http://www.boozallen.com/), where I am doing design work for the [USPS](https://www.usps.com/).

-Prior to that I was the digital director for the global humanitarian aid organization - [Catholic Relief Services](https://www.crs.org/) - where I built and led the team that managed front and back end development, online branding, user experience, information architecture and email marketing.
+Before that, I was the digital director for the global humanitarian aid organization - [Catholic Relief Services](https://www.crs.org/) - where I built and led the team that managed front and back end development, online branding, user experience, information architecture, and email marketing.

-I have been a designer and maker of digital products for 20 years but really I have been a designer and maker of things my whole life.
+I have been a designer and maker of digital products for 27 years, but really, I have been a designer and maker of things my whole life.
 I started crafting objects as a young teenager.
-First finely crafted leather goods and then later hand made pottery.
+First, finely crafted leather goods, and then later handmade pottery.
 I spent 19 years making and selling [functional stoneware pottery](https://www.pinterest.com/pin/49891508357515603/) to the [American Crafts](https://craftcouncil.org/) Marketplace.

 <!--
 **pdkaizer/pdkaizer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.